waltermarbel/MagicMagnet/README.md

 After the search is finished, you can:

-* Save all links to a text file
+* Save all links to a JSON
-  > Links are saved to your Downloads folder by default
 * Open the selected magnet link with your default torrent client
 * Copy the magnet link to your clipboard

+> Links are saved to your Downloads folder by default

 We plan to add new features, such: